open-horizon/open-horizon.github.io/docs/troubleshoot/index.md

    for i in `oc get csr |grep Pending |awk '{print $1}'`; do oc adm certificate approve $i; done
    ```
    {: codeblock}

+## How documentation are sourced across repositories and how to correctly modify them?
+{: #docs_source_explanation}

+Some docs under [open-horizon.github.io/docs](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs) can have its source in different repository.

+Use the URL path to identify if the source is [open-horizon.github.io/docs](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs) or another repository.
+If the source is in different repository then sourced repo name is used `open-horizon.github.io/docs/<SOURCE_REPO_NAME>/docs`.

+For example, docs under `open-horizon.github.io/docs/anax/docs` will have URL containing `/docs/anax/docs` (https://open-horizon.github.io/docs/anax/docs/).
+So it is sourced from `anax` repository (i.e https://github.com/open-horizon/anax/tree/master/docs).
+Likewise `devops/docs` URL will have `/docs/mgmt-hub/docs` and will be sourced from `mgmt-hub` repository (https://github.com/open-horizon/mgmt-hub/tree/master/docs).

+It is important that any changes to docs sourced from another repository should made in corresponding repository and not in `open-horizon.github.io` repository.

+`CopyDocs GitHub Action` which will trigger on a PR merge and the file will be copied over to the `open-horizon.github.io` repo.

 ### Additional information